-1.2 The investment objective and policy of the Company is subject to the limits on investment under chapter 5 of the FCA Regulations applicable to UK UCITS schemes, which are summarised below.
+The investment objective and policy of the Company is subject to the limits on investment under the FCA Regulations applicable to Non-UCITS Retail schemes, which are summarised below.
 The ACD must ensure that, taking account of the investment objective and the investment policy of the Company, the investments provide a prudent spread of risk.